HEALTH & WELLNESS

 RETRIEVING INMATE PROPERTY – An inmate may authorize a person to retrieve items from his/her personal property in case of emergency within the first seven (7) days of incarceration.
-The public may pick up these items once the inmate completes a signed release Monday-Friday 9am to 11am.
+The public may pick up these items once the inmate completes a signed release Monday-Friday 7:00am until 2:00pm.

 Effective July, 1, 2012, all incoming and outgoing mail to the DeKalb County Jail inmates, with the exception of legal mail, must be in pre-stamped or metered postcard form.
 The procedural change is being implemented to ensure the safety and security of the jail.

 SENDING MAIL TO AN INMATE – Inmate mail should be addressed as follows:

 4415 Memorial Drive